FedeSS99/TIDsDetection/README.md

 - **TIDs_StatsAnalysis.py**: This script is the final step in the project since it implements different statistical procedures like boxplots, probability density functions and model fitting.

+## Article
+The article in which the present software was used and primarily used is show in the following link [MSTIDs article](https://www.mdpi.com/2886434).

   To do so, the script receives the paths for all "Regions" which have "Stations" folders with TIDs' output data generated with **WaveletAnalaysisCMN.py**; it will create statistical analysis for each region, station and general figures that includes all the regions.